How to Tell If Your Cat Sees a Ghost

-At 10 PM exactly every night my cat goes from sleeping to erratically staring at the ceiling, yowling, and acting as though something is chasing her (sometimes she does the chasing).
+At 10 PM exactly every night, my cat goes from sleeping to erratically staring at the ceiling, yowling, and acting as though something is chasing her.
 She will go from staring one minute to frantically zooming around chaotically, hissing at inanimate objects, and panting.
 Then, she returns to her usual grooming and resting spot like nothing ever happened.

 I grew up in a fairly haunted house and we had a lot of spirit activity in our home and still do (see my other article "5 Signs Your House Is Haunted").
-A few individuals have died in my house, so it's not surprising that there has been spirit activity here for many years.
+People have died in my house, so it's not surprising that there has been spirit activity here for many years.
 After experiencing a lot of encounters myself, I've always wondered if cats can see ghosts.
 From what my cats have demonstrated throughout the years, they seem to pick up on spirits and can see the deceased.

 10 Signs Your Cat Sees a Ghost